lingyanzhou/JavaFX-Notes/chapter4-property-binding.md

 * Bind and unbind through `bindBidirectional(property)` and `unbindBidirectional(property)`.

 * Multiple bidirectional bindings can be added to the same property.
+Adding a bidirectional binding will not remove previous bindings.
 Example
 ```java
 //x=y
 //x=z